-That is merely the tip of the iceberg – personalized marketing goes a lot deeper than that.
+That is merely the tip of the iceberg – database marketing goes a lot deeper than that.
 It is a far-reaching strategy that you can successfully employ across a multichannel marketing approach.
-From email to social media, blogs to paid ads, personalization is a powerful tactic that puts one thing above else:
+From email to social media, blogs to paid ads, database marketing is a powerful tactic that puts one thing above else:

 The customer experience.

-With personalized marketing in play, there are great benefits for your customer, which is great news for them, and for your business.
+With database marketing in play, there are great benefits for your customer, which is excellent news for them and your business.

 So, how is it done?

 A great personalized marketing strategy relies heavily on data.
-The more data you can collect on your website users, the greater the potential for personalization.
+The more data you can collect on your website users, the higher the potential for personalization.
 As such, we can consider all personalized marketing to really be database marketing.

-This can start with simple email sign-up requests, which enables companies to quickly learn the names of their followers.
+You can get started with database marketing through simple email sign-up requests, which allows you to learn the names of your followers quickly.
 Over time, as you build a relationship through email, you may be able to collect more data through a survey, such as:

 - Devices used

 If you sell your products and services online, you can learn much more about people based on their onsite behaviors.
-In time, these valuable data insights allow you to define accurate buyer personas for your target audience.
+Over time, database marketing presents these valuable insights that will help you define accurate buyer personas for your target audience.

 So, just what are the advantages of a database marketing strategy?
 When your data-driven machine is running at full steam, your business will benefit in several ways:

-With deep wells of customer data on hand, you can build a very clear picture of who you are trying to serve.
+With deep wells of customer data on hand, database marketing helps you build a very clear picture of who you are trying to serve.
 From their interests and buying habits to their favorite websites and TV shows, everything is ammunition to improve the level of personalization.

-If you really want to stand out from the crowd, personalization is the way to go.
+If you want to stand out from the crowd, personalized marketing is the way to go.
 It allows you to leave an impression on people that they will remember.
 Better yet, they’ll tell other people about it.